pologrp/polo/docs/examples/gradient.rst

 .. literalinclude:: /../examples/gradient.cpp
   :language: cpp

-In POLO, the ``algorithm::singlestage`` class is an abstraction of a family of algorithms.
-With the default settings, it represents the gradient descent algorithm with a constant step-size.
-For convex quadratic minimization problems, it is known that the best constant step-size for the gradient descent iterations is :math:`\gamma_{k} = 2/(\mu + L)`, which is equal to 0.5 in the above example.
+In POLO, the ``algorithm::proxgradient`` class is an abstraction of a family of algorithms.
+With the default settings, it represents the gradient descent algorithm with a constant step size.
+For convex quadratic minimization problems, it is known that the best constant step size for the gradient descent iterations is :math:`\gamma_{k} = 2/(\mu + L)`, which is equal to 0.5 in the above example.
-Hence, after selecting our algorithm, we provide the constant step size with the ``step_params`` method call.
+Hence, after selecting our algorithm, we provide the constant step size with the ``step_parameters`` method call.
 We, then, ``initialize`` the algorithm with some decision vector, and ``solve`` the problem.
 By default, ``solve`` iterates 100 times until the algorithm terminates.

 .. note::